2.1 STATEMENT OF COMPLIANCE AND BASIS FOR PREPARATION AND PRESENTATION OF FINANCIAL STATEMENTS

 All exchange differences are accounted in the Statement of Profit and Loss.

-Financial assets and financial liabilities are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at FVTPL are recognised immediately in Statement of profit and loss.
+Financial assets and liabilities, with the exception of loans, debt securities, deposits and borrowings are initially recognised on the trade date, i.e., the date that the Company becomes a party to the contractual provisions of the instrument.
+Recognised financial instruments are initially measured at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in profit or loss.

-b) Classification and Subsequent measurement of financial assets
+c) Classification and Subsequent measurement of financial assets

-Amortised cost -
+(i) Amortised cost -

-The Company subsequently measures all equity investments at fair value through profit or loss, unless the Company’s management has elected to classify irrevocably some of its equity instruments at FVOCI, when such instruments meet the definition of Equity under Ind AS 32 Financial Instruments and are not held for trading.
+The Company measures all equity investments at fair value through profit or loss, unless the Company’s management has elected to classify irrevocably some of its equity instruments at FVOCI, when such instruments meet the definition of Equity under Ind AS 32 Financial Instruments and are not held for trading.

 Financial assets are not reclassified subsequent to their initial recognition, except if and in the period the Company changes its business model for managing financial assets.

-c) Financial liabilities and equity instruments:
+d) Financial liabilities and equity instruments:

 Debt and equity instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-Equity instruments -
+(i) Equity instruments -

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by Company are recognised at the proceeds received.
 Transaction costs of an equity transaction are recognised as a deduction from equity.

-Financial liabilities -
+(ii) Financial liabilities -

 Financial liabilities are classified as measured at amortised cost or FVTPL.
-A financial liability is classified as at FVTPL if it is classified as held-fortrading or it is a derivative or it is designated as such on initial recognition.
+A financial liability is classified as at FVTPL if it is classified as held-for trading or it is a derivative or it is designated as such on initial recognition.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in Statement of profit and loss.
 Any gain or loss on derecognition is also recognised in Statement of profit and loss.

-d) Derecognition Financial assets
+(i) Financial assets

 The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.